PGA of Canada Head Professional

 Originally from Seoul, South Korea, David graduated from the University of Hanyang with a physical education degree.
 This degree covered topics such as sports science, sports psychology, coaching theory, training methodology, and teaching methods of sports.

-David is looking forward to teaching for his 9th season here at The Redwoods.
-Before coming to Canada David started his golf career at the Rainbow Golf School in Seoul.
+Before coming to Canada, David started his golf career at the Rainbow Golf School in Seoul.
 He then spent two years in Sydney, Australia teaching and playing golf.
-Last year David joined the Canadian PGA and looks forward to helping many golfers improve their game this season at The Redwoods.
+In 2015 David joined the Canadian PGA and has since been helping golfers improve their game from the practice facilities at the Redwoods.

-David's goal is to find as many new ways as possible to make learning fun and feels that since every golfer is different, each of his students should be taught differently.
+David's goal is to find as many new ways as possible to make learning fun; since every golfer is different, each of his students should be taught differently in a way that best suits them.
 His skill as a teacher comes from his understanding of several different methods, and his ability to identify the perfect method and style for each of his students.

 "I think people need to be taught according to their own individual learning styles.
 Whatever your goal, I have a golf learning program to suit your needs" - David Park.